 Abib 16, or the 2nd day of Matsah, is the time that the Kohen Gadol waved the sheaf/omer of grain (First-fruits offering).

-When did Yahushua ascend to Abba to do this?
+When did Yahusha ascend to Abba to do this?
 Not Abib 16, as Rabbinical Judaism teaches is the time of the Wave Sheaf Offering.
-We see that Yahushua became our Wave Sheaf Offering, and would not allow Miryam of Migdal to touch
+We see that Yahusha became our Wave Sheaf Offering, and would not allow Miryam of Migdal to touch

 Him, because He had not yet performed this (Yoch.
 20:17).